top of page

 James is also experienced in conducting and managing qualitative research with members of the public, victims of human rights abuse, the staff of large organizations, and political and economic elites.

-This website, jamesron.org, is devoted to a research blog with data-backed insights and commentary on domestic and international themes.
-It includes original data from James Ron’s own work in political science, sociology, opinion surveys, and international affairs, as well as commentary on research and evidence from other sources and scholars.
+This website, www.jamesron.org, is devoted to a research blog with data-backed insights and commentary on domestic and international themes.
+It includes original data from James Ron’s work in political science, sociology, opinion surveys, and international affairs, as well as commentary on research and evidence from other sources and scholars.

 Academic Work

-James Ron’s most recent work, which straddles the subfields of international relations, political science, and sociology, drew on large-N, population-based surveys in Colombia, India, Mexico, Morocco, Nigeria, and the United States.
+James Ron’s most recent work, which straddles the subfields of international relations, political science, and sociology, drew on representative surveys with thousands of respondents in Colombia, India, Mexico, Morocco, Nigeria, and the United States.
 These polls asked ordinary people dozens of questions about their attitudes towards governments, civil and human rights, and non-profit advocacy.

-James has held visiting research appointments and fellowships at the Brookings Institution in Washington, DC, the Center for Economic Research and Teaching (CIDE) in Mexico City, and the Watson Institute for International and Public Affairs at Brown University in Providence, Rhode Island.
+James has held visiting research appointments and fellowships at the Brookings Institution in Washington, D.C., el Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, and the Watson Institute at Brown University in Providence, Rhode Island.

 International Research Consultant

 James now works as a private consultant for clients in the public, private, and non-profit sectors.
-Recently, he was part of a team assessing international efforts to support forensic investigations in Mexico and Central America.
-A second recent team effort included an evaluation of European aid to human rights organizations in Israel and Palestine.
-Simultaneously, James assessed research work on women’s issues for a Bedouin human rights advocacy group in southern Israel.
+Recently, he was part of a team assessing efforts by the International Committee of the Red Cross to support forensic investigations in Mexico and Central America.
+A second recent team effort included an evaluation of European aid to human rights organizations in Israel and the Palestinian territories.
+James has also recently assessed the research output on women’s employment issues for a Bedouin human rights advocacy group.

 In previous years, James consulted for the US chapter of CARE, evaluating the human rights implications of their humanitarian aid to refugees in the Democratic Republic of Congo, and documented violations of international law in Chechnya, Israel/Palestine, Kosovo, Kyrgyzstan, Nigeria, and Turkey for Human Rights Watch.
 In still another past project, James evaluated the International Committee of the Red Cross’ civilian protection efforts in Bosnia and Croatia during civil wars across the former Yugoslavia.

 While volunteering his research and advocacy skills for Life for a Child, an Australian pediatric charity, James traveled to India, Mexico, Morocco, Tajikistan, and Uzbekistan.
-In this work, James worked closely with local and international medical providers, pediatric patients and their families, analyzing the supply of insulin and other vital supplies to children with Type 1 diabetes, an auto-immune disease.
-James made recommendations on data collection and preparation, and worked in Mexico particularly to help expand the organization’s access to children in need.
+In this work, James collaborates closely with local and international medical providers, pediatric patients, and their families, analyzing the supply of insulin and other vital medical supplies to children with Type 1 diabetes, an auto-immune disease.
+James made recommendations on data collection and preparation and has worked in Mexico to help expand the organization’s access to children in need.

 Publishing in Popular Venues

-James Ron often publishes guest editorials in popular venues, including in the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, Globe and Mail (Canada), International Herald Tribune, Los Angeles Times, New York Times, Ottawa Citizen, Toronto Star, and Washington Post.
+James Ron often publishes guest editorials in popular venues, including in the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, Globe and Mail (Canada), International Herald Tribune, Los Angeles Times, New York Times, Open Global Rights, Ottawa Citizen, Toronto Star, and Washington Post.
+To read some of these articles, please visit his professional website.

-James is now working on creative writing projects, including a personal blog and Substack series.
+James is now working on creative writing projects, including a personal blog and a memoir.